Merulo/CompilerJFTT/README.md

 # Compiler
-Created by as part of JFTT (J&#281;zyki Formalne i Teoria Translacji).
-Compiles programs written in simple imperative language for Register Machine.
+Created by as part of JFTT (Języki Formalne i Teoria Translacji).
+It compiles programs written in simple imperative language for Register Machine.
+Specification can be found in specification.pdf, beware it is written in polish.

 ## General Information
 Compiler is written in C++ with small parts of C. Tests are run using python.